Carthage: Contemporary sources

 "[F]rom the Greek author Plutarch [(c.
 46 – c.
 120)] we learn of the 'sacred books' in Punic safeguarded by the city's temples.
 Few Punic texts survive, however."
 Once "the City Archives, the Annals, and the scribal lists of Suffets" existed, but evidently these were destroyed in the horrific fires during the Roman capture of the city in 146 BC.

 Yet some Punic books (Latin: libri punici) from the libraries of Carthage reportedly did survive the fires.
 These works were apparently given by Roman authorities to the newly augmented Berber rulers.
 Over a century after the fall of Carthage, the Roman politician-turned-author Gaius Sallustius Crispus or Sallust (86–34) reported his having seen volumes written in Punic, which books were said to be once possessed by the Berber king, Hiempsal II (r.
 88–81).
 By way of Berber informants and Punic translators, Sallust had used these surviving books to write his brief sketch of Berber affairs.

-Probably some of Hiempsal II's libri punici, that had escaped the fires that consumed Carthage in 146 BC, wound up later in the large royal library of his grandson Juba II (r.25 BC-AD 24).
+Probably some of Hiempsal II's libri punici, that had escaped the fires that consumed Carthage in 146 BC, wound up later in the large royal library of his grandson Juba II (r.
+25 BC–AD 24).
 Juba II not only was a Berber king, and husband of Cleopatra's daughter, but also a scholar and author in Greek of no less than nine works.
 He wrote for the Mediterranean-wide audience then enjoying classical literature.
 The libri punici inherited from his grandfather surely became useful to him when composing his Libyka, a work on North Africa written in Greek.
-Unfortunately, only fragments of Libyka survive, mostly from quotations made by other ancient authors.
+Only fragments of Libyka survive, mostly from quotations made by other ancient authors.
 It may have been Juba II who 'discovered' the five-centuries-old 'log book' of Hanno the Navigator, called the Periplus, among library documents saved from fallen Carthage.